ninjakx/covid_dash/README.md

 ### Feel free to contribute.

-Edit: Since there are some changes made in the api.
-So some of the functionalities won't work including hover info box and filter by label on map.
+## Note: Since there are some changes made in the api so some of the functionalities won't work including hover info box and filter by label on map.